elijah-potter/blog/posts/markov_chains_are_the_original_language_models.md

+# Markov Chains

+Below is a demonstration of my implementation of auto-completion using Markov Chains.

+Though it is written in Rust and compiled to WebAssembly, it is not particularly efficient.
+To find out why, continue down the page to my detailed explanation of the implementation.

+## Controls

+You may use either "Choose Word" or your right arrow key [→] to let the system choose the next word.
+Alternatively, you can tap any of the [Possible Next Words] to do so yourself.

+<iframe iframe frameBorder="0" style="width: 100%; height: 1100px;" allowfullscreen src="/standalonemarkov?navbar=no"></iframe>

 # Explanation

 Markov chains, named after their inventor, Andrey Markov, are often used to model sequences of probabilistic events.
 That is, systems that cannot be modeled deterministically.